New auto sales up in 2021, but long way before full recovery

 The company, Cain said, expects the chip shortage to ease this year, with more available in the second half.

-Among other automakers reporting full-year sales numbers were Honda, with an 8.9% increase, while Hyundai saw an 18.6% jump.
+Among other automakers reporting full-year sales numbers were Ford with a 7% year-over-year decline, Stellantis with a 2.2% drop, and Subaru with sales falling 4.6% below 2020.
+Honda posted an 8.9% increase, while Hyundai saw a 23.3% jump.
+Nissan sales also rose, by 8.7%, while Volkswagen Group posted an 11.7% increase, according to Motor Intelligence.

 Analysts and industry executives say although chip supplies are improving, its not certain when they’ll get back to pre-pandemic levels.
 The average gas-powered vehicle has about 1,000 chips, and electric vehicles can have more than double that number.